leonidozhegov/Interpolation/README.md

 # Interpolation
-Interpolaton a polynomial in multiple variables
+Interpolation of a multivariable polynomial